John Michie (athlete)

 John Fraser Michie (25 October 1908 - 1983) was a Scottish athlete who competed in the 1934 British Empire Games and won a bronze medal.

-Biopgraphy
+Biography

-Michie finished second behind Mihály Bodosi in the high jump event at the 1934 AAA Championships.
+At the 1933 Scottish AAA Championships, Michie won the high jump title.
+He finished second behind Mihály Bodosi in the high jump event at the 1934 AAA Championships.

 Shortly afterwards, he represented Scotland at the 1934 British Empire Games.
 At the Games in London, he won the bronze medal in the high jump event.
 In the 440 yards competition, he was eliminated in the heats.